ers-stars/dolphot_jwst/docs/asts/create.rst

 * **UseXY**: provide the name of a file containing a list of positions (in the format '1 1 X Y').
 The generated star list will follow the same spatial probability distribution.
 Default is uniform spatial distribution.
 * **usecmd**: provide a name of a file containing a list of magnitudes (in the format '1 1 X Y Magnitude Color').
 The generated star list fill follow the same probability distribution on the CMD.
 Default is uniform distribution on the CMD.

-A practical example of how to use *fakelist* to generate an input star list is provided in the
+A practical example of how to use *fakelist* to generate an input star list is provided in the `NIRISS workflow <../../examples/m92_niriss.srt>`_
 .. tip::

   * **UseXY** can be used to model more accurately the crowding properties of the images.
 This is, for instance, useful if the field has a strong density gradient.